DaWadyDD/Projet-MLOPS24/documentation/setup.md

 * Through the jupyter notebook in /Notebooks/credit_risk

-* Through the .py file in domain /launcher.py
+* Through the .py file in /launcher.py

 The notebook contains more developed steps while the python file is a straightforward way to apply the whole project from importing the data to features engineering to modeling, visualization to then csv export.